 We minimize paper consumption and postal air miles.
 We do not have a paper brochure and do not send out an information pack.
 Our publicity is internet based.
 We therefore hope you have found this website to be comprehensive, providing all the detailed information you need.
 However, if you feel we can improve the site in any way please Contact Us.

-Within the farmhouse we harvest our rainwater in a 10,000 litre tank.
-This provides water for our organic vegetable patch and our automated irrigation system for the lawns and garden.
+Within the Guest House we harvest our rainwater.
+We have a 10,000 litre tank which provides water for our organic vegetable patch and our automated irrigation system, used for the lawns and garden.

-All inorganic waste is taken to the local recycling bins, card, paper, (once used on both sides), plastics, tins, glass, ink cartridges etc. We also encourage you, our guests to recycle.
+All inorganic waste is taken to the local recycling bins.
+We also encourage our guests to recycle card, paper, (once used on both sides), plastics, cans, tins and glass.

 Our philosophy of recycling includes building materials and furniture.
-For instance all the vanity units in the luxury bathrooms are unique secondhand pieces of furniture, adapted with a granite top and basin.
+For instance, all the vanity units in the luxury bathrooms are unique secondhand pieces of furniture, which we have adapted.